musiciansofmanoa/musiciansofmanoa.github.io/index.md

 Here is the sign up page where you can create a new account.

 <img src="../images/Landing_image_2.jpg">
 Here is the landing page you see after when you log in or sign up.
-On the top navigation bar, there are several options for you to click to navigate the app including Profiles, Browse, and Jame Sessions.
+On the top navigation bar, there are several options for you to click to navigate the app including Profiles, Browse, and Jam Sessions.

 <img src="../images/Profile_image.jpg">
 Here is the proile page where you can view your own profile page and update it.